Sanglorian/orcus/Orcus Advanced Options - current.md

 ## Arcana

+### Alarm

+Level 1 Abjuration Incantation (Arcana)

+**Cost to Learn:** 14 gp
+**Completion Time:** 1 hour
+**Components:** A tiny bell and a piece of fine silver wire (14 gp)
+**Duration:** 8 hours

+You set an alarm against unwanted intrusion.
+Choose a door, a window, or an area within range that is no larger than a 4-square cube.
+Until the incantation ends, an alarm alerts you whenever a Tiny or larger creature touches or enters the warded area.
+When you cast the incantation, you can designate creatures that won't set off the alarm.
+You also choose whether the alarm is mental or audible.

+A mental alarm alerts you with a ping in your mind if you are within 1 mile of the warded area.
+This ping awakens you if you are sleeping.

+An audible alarm produces the sound of a hand bell for 10 seconds within 12 squares.

 ### Detect Magic

 Level 1 Divination Incantation (Arcana)

-**Cost to Learn:** 14
+**Cost to Learn:** 14 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
-**Components:** 14
+**Components:** 14 gp
-**Duration:** Concentration, up to 10 minutes
+**Duration:** 10 minutes

-For the duration, you sense the presence of magic within 30 feet of you.
+For the duration, you sense the presence of magic within 6 squares of you.
 If you sense magic in this way, you can use your action to see a faint aura around any visible creature or object in the area that bears magic, and you learn its school of magic, if any.

 The incantation can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.